01/20/2021 by MBA Prep Coach 0 Comments

 The MBA Interview – Don’t Let Up Now!

-I often see applicants pour all their precious energy into applications and then blow it big time with the interview.
+Too often, I see applicants pour all their precious energy into the application and then blow it big time with the interview.
 By the time interviews roll around, they are either 1) burnt out, or 2) a bit overconfident about their ability to navigate the interview questions.

 I mean, I put all the same stuff down in my application, right?
 How hard can it be?
-Unfortunately this is a different animal.
+Unfortunately, the interview is a different animal.
 You are being asked to sell yourself in real time, and the questions are often very different.

-Rather than thinking this as “getting over the hump,” I encourage you to think of this as square one.
+Rather than thinking of this as “getting over the hump”, I encourage you to treat it as square one.
 Interviews are mostly blind – and so it really is square one.
 I know your applications were a ton of work and you feel like the interview is your reward, like here’s your “cash and prize” for all that effort!
 But alas, it is not.

 The interview is not picking up where you left off, but an opportunity for a conversation to a stranger.
 Now you get to sell yourself in a whole new way, usually, to a new audience.

-In the MBA applications, you are asked to tell a story, give them a chronological beginning, middle and end.
-However with interviews, often, you need to give them the big picture, abbreviate things, and summarize your value proposition.
-Here are two such questions.
+In the MBA applications, you are asked to tell a story, give them a chronological beginning, middle, and end.
+However, what is often the case with interviews is that you need to give them the big picture, abbreviate things, and summarize your value proposition.
+Here are three such questions.

-Give them your “greatest hits” and please listen to this, think “targeted” as opposed to “comprehensive.”
+Give them your “greatest hits” and please listen to this, think targeted as opposed to comprehensive.
 JUST THE HIGHLIGHTS.
-I see (or hear) candidates want to sell some aspect of themselves, getting deep into one topic, thus ruining the flow of the response.
+I see (or hear) candidates responding to this question with an agenda, getting deep into one topic, thus ruining the flow of the response.

 Write out your answer to this question.
 When you are talking about your career trajectory, how will you summarize the value of a job you held in 30 words?
 It takes work to make this look easy.

-If they ask you, “tell me about yourself,” it’s a variant of the previous question and here I would recommend you add a bit of personal information.
-A bit about where you were born, your family, what drives you, what you are passionate about.
+Tell me about yourself is actually a variant of the previous question, only from a personal perspective.
+Perhaps a bit about where you were born, your family, what drives you, what you are passionate about.
 For example, when explaining why you moved from NYC to Denver, include something like, “I’m the kind of person who likes to go for a hike the minute I open my eyes on a Saturday morning.”
 The best answers show some self-awareness or share your values, so the interviewer gets a bit of “who you are” rather than a robotic recitation of “what you’ve done.”